cryps1s/DARKSURGEON/README.md

 Want to install a custom package, or need some specific OS tweaks?
 No worries.
 Simply make a new powershell script (or modify an existing one) in the **configuration-scripts** directory and add it as a build step in the packer JSON file.

 ## Using DARKSURGEON

+**Note: Hyper-V is currently the only supported hypervisor in this alpha release.
+VirtualBox and VMWare support are forthcoming.**

 Once DARKSURGEON has successfully built, you'll receive an output  vagrant box file.
 The box file contains the virtual machine image and vagrant metadata, allowing you to quickly spin up a virtual machine as needed.